IRunningObjectTable

 last modification time.
 You can get an IRunningObjectTable interface

-pointer to the local ROT by calling the IBindCtx::GetRunningObjectTable
+pointer to the local ROT by calling the IBindCtx::GetRunningObjectTable method on the bind context

 Methods in VTable Order